 It seems like I keep hearing the same two complaints from so many women over 40 or 50 whose kids have moved out of the house.
 They either say something like “I focused on my kids completely for so many years and let my friendships lapse.
 Now my kids are gone and I realize I don’t have any friends to talk to or hang out with.
 I’m lonely.”
 Or they’ll tell me that they thought they had tons of fellow mom friends from their kids’ activities only to have those friendships fall away once their kids were no longer participating.

 Whatever the reason, too many of us reach the empty nest and realize that we have very few close friends.
 We’re lonely and we don’t remember just how to even make new friends in the first place.
+Now we really don’t know how to even make friends after 50.

 That’s unfortunate because several studies have shown that female friendships are vital to both your mental and your physical health as you grow older.
 Feeling isolated can lead to depression and folks with few friendships tend to have more chronic illnesses as they age.